Is Healthcare Consumerism a Solution for Lack of Patient Engagement?

 A one-size-fits-all approach to healthcare marketing or disease management will see limited success.
 Why?
 For the same reason that retailers know so well: consumers have different goals, concerns, and motivations — even within the same demographic.
 We already know that a standardized approach to all diabetes patients, for example, does not lead to better outcomes for all patients.

-Psychographic segmentation offers organizations those insights to craft more engaging, effective communications to inspire and empower individuals to take control of personal wellness. c2b solutions has identified five, distinct psychographic segments in their approach to health and wellness:
+Psychographic segmentation offers organizations the necessary insights to craft more engaging, effective communications to inspire and empower individuals to take control of personal wellness. c2b solutions has identified five, distinct psychographic segments in their approach to health and wellness:

 Each segment has its own motivations and preferences for education and communications.
 It takes a different proposition to drive patient activation for each of these consumer types.

-So what about the more reactive segments, or the other 58 percent of consumers who are more difficult to activate?
+So what about the more reactive segments, or the other 58% of consumers who are more difficult to activate?
 It is more challenging, but it can certainly be done. c2b solutions has experience successfully activating Willful Endurers toward health interventions.

-The key is framing engagement tactics — from traditional doctor-patient communications to innovative incentive programs — in terms that resonate with the patient’s priorities and motivations.
+The key is framing your proposition in terms that resonate with the patient’s priorities and motivations.
 Granted, excellent medical care, habit change and sustained results require many variables and considerations, but engaging patients in a consumer-centric way is a good start to transformative healthcare.